redcpp/algorand-ipfs-js/README.md

 Algorand blockchain technology is then utilized for keeping track of the filehashes and filenames, guaranteeing transparency and speed.

-Algorand-IPFS integrations allow us to create decentralized applications with secure digital content.
+Algorand-IPFS integrations allows us to create decentralized applications with secure digital content.

+!!!
+Demo
+Check out this site [https://algo-ipfs.surge.sh/](https://algo-ipfs.surge.sh/) that enlists plain/encrypted files for sharing.

 [TOC]